 Whichever date you choose to see the Ryan Coogler-directed Black Panther, remember it.
-Because, even if it’s in only some small way, you won’t leave the movie theatre the same as you arrived.

 For over a year now, we have been calling Black Panther not just a black superhero movie, but a super black hero movie, for good reason.
 When we heard that this iconic superhero from the Marvel comic book universe (MCU) was to be brought to the big screen, we worried that it might be yet another case of an African story being told through the white male lens.

 However, with the success of Selma in 2013, Ava DuVernay was rumoured to be Disney Marvel’s first pick to direct.
 But, with the success of 33 award nominations plus 23 wins for his debut feature Fruitvale Station (2013) and the follow up Rocky sequel Creed (2015), Coogler’s name rose to the top of the pile to direct and write, and DuVernay was shifted sideways to helm Disney’s first African American child starrer, A Wrinkle in Time (2018).